 It looks like this lady and gentleman are feeling quite sickly.

 Even though the Palace is roofless and now a ruin, it’s the most impressive example of its time.
 It’s a huge maze of wonderful rooms, large and small, with many winding staircases leading you here and there.

 It’s a fair height and when I looked down I felt slightly dizzy.
 I’m not afraid of heights usually, but for some reason it was different today.
-It was probably my over imagination thinking too much about its sturdiness!
+It was probably my over thinking imagination about its sturdiness …

 We walked a little further down to take more photos.
 The tower with the pointy spires is St Michael’s church that I mentioned earlier.

 Enjoy some more photos of our Palace explorations.

 Alan took this atmospheric photo of me sitting on the well in the dark lower kitchen.
 Spooky!